SarvnazRmn/Emotion-Detection-LLM/README.md

 # Multi-label-Emotion-Detection

-This repository contains the code and resources for the **Track A** of the emotion detection competition.
+This repository contains the code and resources for the **Track A** of the task 11, Bridging the Gap in Text-based  Emotion Detection in the competition of SemEval 2025.
 The goal of this task is to predict the emotions perceived in a given text snippet.
 Specifically, the objective is to classify the presence of the following emotions:

 - Joy
 - Sadness